-When applying for a job or trying to get a new client on board, we all love to pay a lot of attention to our résumé.
+When applying for a job or trying to get a new client on board, we all love to pay a lot of attention to our resume.
 And that’s because it is one of the deciding factors on whether or not you get a call.

 That’s an extremely short attention span.

 And no wonder – recruiters gets hundreds and hundreds of applications and have to develop systems to look through them as quickly as possible.
-Before you spend hours on crafting the perfect résumé, you should really get into their heads.
+Before you spend hours on crafting the perfect resume, you should really get into their heads.

 1. Tailored to the role or vacancy at hand